Council adopted the final Plan at its meeting on 9 May 2019

 20. New toilets and car park at Goodman Recreation Park (longer-term project).

-To help us make a decision, we really need your answers to these questions.
+To help us make a decision, we asked you to provide feedback on these five questions:

 1. The northern area of Riwaka Memorial Recreation Reserve is currently undeveloped.
 How would you like to see it developed?